elijahflrs/inkscrpt_analytics/README.md

 # inkscrpt_analytics
-Business and financial analytical tools for INKSCRPT, a small business based on illustrations, calligraphy &amp; multi-media art by Erika Flores (@inkscrpt).
+Business and financial analytical tools for INKSCRPT, a small business based on illustrations, calligraphy &amp; multi-media art by Erika Flores (inkscrpt.com).

 To run, enter the command